 After the Gardens of Light we took a quick trip through the Square to ride on the Carousel (had we of been child free we could have easily headed straight for the Moose Bar though).

-By now the time was getting on and our 4 little monkeys were getting very tired and hungry so we headed for Aruba where I had already booked a table.
+By now the time was getting on and our 4 little monkeys were getting very tired and hungry so we dashed to Aruba where I had already booked a table.
 My friends had never visited before however we have dined at Aruba several times and knew how child friendly and accommodating they were.
 Yet again the staff and food were fantastic and it still remains one of our favourite places in Bournemouth to eat.

 Good to know………..